zestai/zrp/README.rst

 Notes
 _____

 This is the preliminary version and implementation of the ZRP tool.
-We're dedicated to continue improving both the algorithm and documentation.
+We're dedicated to continue improving both the algorithm and documentation and hope that government agencies, lenders, citizen data scientists and other interested parties will help us improve the model.

 Install